simrananand-2-11/custom-CLI-quiz/README.md

 # custom-CLI-quiz

-  It is a command-line interface based quiz made using Vanilla Javascript to test your understanding of Flowers.
+  It is a command-line interface based quiz made using NodeJS to test your understanding of Flowers.

   This quiz consists of 3 levels.
 3 points each.